BestTimesToVisit.com Logo

 Personal Vehicle (Rental Car)

-Tip:Book your rental car *well in advance*, especially if visiting during peak summer or fall.
-Many travelers underestimate the driving distances between park areas (e.g., Port Angeles to Forks is over an hour).
-Download offline maps (Google Maps, AllTrails) as cell service is extremely spotty.
-Don't forget to factor in gas costs, as stations are few and far between within the park.
+Tip:Book your rental car *well in advance*, especially if visiting during peak summer or holiday weekends.
+Many travelers underestimate the driving distances within the park; download offline maps (Google Maps, Maps.me) as cell service is extremely spotty.
+Don't forget your park pass, which can be purchased online or at entrance stations.

 Olympic Peninsula Loop Bus (Seasonal)